-Doordash has liability coverage, but there's a possibility it won't cover you.
+Doordash has liability coverage, but it may not cover you.

 Doordash does state that they “provide excess auto insurance for Dashers” but it is liability only.
-What that means is, it only applies to bodily injuries or property damage that you cause to someone else.
+What that means is, it only applies to bodily injuries or property damage to third parties (not you) for damage you caused..

 “Damages sustained to your vehicle in an auto accident are your responsibility and should be addressed by your auto insurance carrier directly.”